Questions and answers on foreign exchange swaps

 The central banks participating in swap agreements designed to provide the markets with US dollar liquidity are the Bank of Canada, the Bank of England, the Bank of Japan, the European Central Bank (ECB), the US Federal Reserve and the SNB.
 In October 2013, these central banks announced that their existing, temporary swap arrangements would be made permanent and would thus remain in place until further notice.

 The only swap agreement currently in use with another central bank is with the US Federal Reserve.
-From spring 2012 to March 2020, there was no demand in the weekly US dollar auctions conducted by the SNB.
-Since mid-March 2020, due to the coronavirus crisis, there has been renewed demand for US dollar liquidity.
-In view of this crisis, in March 2020 the central banks concerned announced coordinated action to enhance the provision of global US dollar liquidity via the standing arrangements.
-Between March and August 2020, the SNB conducted US dollar auctions daily, and later three times per week.
+From spring 2012 until early March 2020, there was no demand in the weekly US dollar auctions conducted by the SNB.
+Following the outbreak of the coronavirus crisis there was renewed demand for US dollar liquidity.
+In March 2020, the central banks concerned announced coordinated action to enhance the provision of global US dollar liquidity via the standing arrangements.
+Between March and August 2020, the SNB conducted US dollar auctions initially daily and latterly three times per week.
 From September 2020, the frequency of these auctions was reduced to weekly again.
 The results may be found at US dollar auctions conducted by the SNB.

 Has the SNB concluded any other swap agreements?